 Take a closer look at some of the threats to connected systems and what kind of planning you need to do to protect your devices.

-Chapter 7: Easy Cryptography with Secure Authenticators and Coprocessors
+Chapter 7: How Secure Authenticators and Coprocessors Can Simplify Cryptography

 Learn how secure authenticators and coprocessors can simplify the implementation of cryptography for your design.